jhedstrom/DonorRally/sites/all/modules/custom/donor_rally/README.txt

 + points_per_capita: Points for this team divided by 'size'.
 Also re- calculated upon Salsa refresh
-+ Various other fields that are mostly/completely for administrator use (that is, not used in code), such as team coordinator and firm information.
++ Various other fields that are mostly/completely for administrator use (that is, not used in code), such as campaign coordinator and firm information.
 (A firm is mostly synonymous with team as far as we're concerned; but the idea is that a bunch of (e.g.) law firms participate in the competition, each as one competition team.